privacy-scaling-explorations/pse.dev/articles/introducing-trinity.md

 Trinity redefines the role of ZK credentials, extending their use beyond traditional settings (e.g., authentication) to serve as verified private inputs within secure two-party computations (2PC).

-We’ve just added it as a new template in [mpc-hello](https://github.com/voltrevo/mpc-hello/tree/main/trinity), and it’s time to show what it brings to the table.
+We've just added it as a new template in [mpc-hello](https://github.com/voltrevo/mpc-hello/tree/main/trinity), and it's time to show what it brings to the table.

-To understand Trinity’s novelty, let’s first revisit how traditional secure two-party computation (2PC) works.
+To understand Trinity's novelty, let's first revisit how traditional secure two-party computation (2PC) works.

 ### 🧠 A Classic 2PC Flow

-Let’s start with a traditional secure two-party computation (2PC).
+Let's start with a traditional secure two-party computation (2PC).
 Say Alice and Bob want to compute `a + b`, without revealing their private inputs `a` and `b` to each other.

 This is typically done using: